Grass snake: Evolution

 Fossils of N. natrix are known to date back to the late Early Pleistocene from the site of Somssich Hill 2 in southern Hungary.

 Distribution

 The grass snake is widely distributed in mainland Europe, ranging from mid Scandinavia to southern Italy.
 It is also found in the Middle East and northwestern Africa.

-Grass snakes in Britain were thought to belong to the subspecies N. n. helvetica but have been reclassified as the barred grass snake Natrix helvetica.
-Any records of N. natrix in Britain are now considered to have originated from imported specimens.
+Grass snakes in Britain were previously classified as the subspecies N. n. helvetica but have since been reclassified as the barred grass snake Natrix helvetica.
+Any records of N. natrix in Britain are now believed to be from imported specimens.

 Ecology

 Feeding

-Grass snakes mainly prey on amphibians, especially the common toad and the common frog, although they may also occasionally eat ants and larvae.
-Captive snakes have been observed taking earthworms offered by hand, but dead prey items are never taken.
-The snake will search actively for prey, often on the edges of the water, using sight and sense of smell (using Jacobson's organ).
+Grass snakes mainly prey on amphibians, particularly the common toad and the common frog, although they may also occasionally eat ants and larvae.
+In captivity, grass snakes have been observed accepting earthworms offered by hand, but they never take dead prey.
+The snake actively searches for prey, often on the edges of the water, using sight and sense of smell (using Jacobson's organ).
 They consume prey live without using constriction.